boltops-tools/lono-docs/_docs/layering/friendly-names.md

 order: 6
 ---

 You can configure a `layering.names` map to assign friendly names to the layer name.
-Currently, namespace is supported.
+Currently, `account` is supported.
 Example setup:

 config/app.rb